mUsman3/mUsman3/README.md

-- 👋 Hi, I’m @mUsman3
+- 👋 Hi, I’m Muhammad Usman
-- 👀 I’m interested in Security and Cloud Technologies
+- 👀 I’m interested in Security and DevOps
 - 🌱 I’m currently learning Cloud Technologies
-- 💞️ I’m looking to collaborate on Monitoring and Containerization Projects
+- 💞️ I’m looking to collaborate on Containerization Projects
-- 📫 How to reach me, You can reach me using my email.
+- 📫 How to reach me on usman.interact@gmail.com or https://www.linkedin.com/in/musmn/

 <!---
 mUsman3/mUsman3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.